geoffkeeling/geoffkeeling.github.io/_pages/Career Advice.md

 author_profile: true
 ---

-People often ask me how to build a career in Responsible AI.
-Here is the best advice I have to offer.
+I have benefitted from some great career advice and nowadays people often ask me about how to make a career in Responsible AI and adjacent fields.
+Here are some ideas.
 The people who will find this advice most useful are those who want to emulate a career like mine, starting out in academic philosophy and then transitioning to a bespoke industry research scientist position.
 But several of the core principles are generalisable to other Responsible AI career paths.

 ---